 A small but vibrant cluster of apartments was added to the plan during its development.
 In 2018, we had 80 apartments on site that, for many, are second homes, but for the lucky few, they are permanent residences.
-Port Ginesta has co-existed with many companies, from restaurants, riggers, painters, and electricians to Yacht Brokers over the years.
+Port Ginesta has co-existed with many companies, from restaurants, riggers, painters, and electricians to Yacht Brokers.
 Network Yacht Brokers arrived in 2017; the company has over 20 offices.
-They hope to bring international marketing to Port Ginesta as this is much needed.
+They hope to bring international marketing to Port Ginesta, which is much needed.
 Network Yacht Brokers Barcelona moved within the marina to new premises in January 2018, just one year after embarking on the Port Ginesta brokerage project.

 In 1992 the Olympic Games came to Barcelona.
 This presented a fantastic opportunity for Port Ginesta’s history to be documented.
 The games led to an improvement of facilities within the marina.
 The A-Class Catamaran World Championships and many festivals in the port during that time were great successes.

-Just as we all thought life was one long party, the oil crisis came along.
-This plunged Spain into a deep recession; Port Ginesta only survived, thanks to the careful management of resources.
+The oil crisis came along just as we all thought life was one long party.
+This plunged Spain into a deep recession; Port Ginesta only survived thanks to the careful management of resources.

-Happier times returned.
+Happier times, they returned.
 The port underwent extensive development to keep in step with modern marinas that we now take for granted.
 A further 404 marina berths were created on the west side of the port.
-The naval architect Norman Cinnamond designed what has now become the jewel in the crown of Port Ginesta.
+The naval architect Norman Cinnamond designed what has now become the jewel in Port Ginesta.
 This design remembered the natural surrounding of Garraf National Park.
 In June 2006, the extension to the marina was opened and was hailed an immediate success.

 2018 painting booth improvements